Mixers28/fact_archiver/docs/NOW.md

 ## What We Are Working On Right Now

-- [ ] Collect the authoritative project name, owner, and purpose for PROJECT_CONTEXT.md.
+- [ ] Tighten and proofread all docs (PROJECT_CONTEXT, NOW, SESSION_NOTES, supporting guides).
-- [ ] Define the real current objective and backlog for NOW.md.
+- [ ] Create an example project walkthrough showing how agents update the memory files.
-- [ ] Confirm next deliverables and workflows with stakeholders.
+- [ ] Run the workflow on a real codebase to confirm the process is solid.

 ---

 ## Next Small Deliverables

-- Document the project overview and core design pillars.
+- Updated docs folder with polished guidance and screenshots if needed.
-- Draft the first concrete backlog or sprint scope.
+- Checked-in example project or scenario illustrating usage.
-- Align the session ritual with the actual product team.
+- Report/findings from testing the kit on a live repo.

 ---

 ## Notes / Scratchpad

-- Session ended without new product work; awaiting stakeholder inputs to populate the templates.
+- Blocked on gathering any additional stakeholder requirements before publishing widely.